wajeht/alfred-generate-unique-usernames/README.md

 </div>

 <p align="center">
-If you find yourself clicking too many steps into password managers just to grab a random usernames, this workflow will save you so much time!
+If you find yourself clicking too many steps into password managers just to grab a random username, this workflow will save you so much time!
 </p>

 # Usage